Automated Speed Enforcement

 - 50 km/h or more over the maximum speed limit is $19.50 per km

-More information can be found at the Ontario Regulation 355/22 page, under the Highway Traffic Act.
+More information can be found on the Ontario Regulation 355/22 page, under the Highway Traffic Act.

-How do I pay an automated speed enforcement fine?
+How do I pay an automated speed enforcement penalty order?

 Will a ticket affect my insurance?